 Fall 2013: Male 1-01 and mate 14-09 migrated south to Citrus County, Florida for the winter.

 Spring 2014: Crane pair 1-01/14-09 began migration from Citrus County, Florida, on 14/15 March.
 They were reported in Bartow County, Georgia, on 16 March and Larue County, Kentucky, on 21 March.
 They were back in Wisconsin by May, but male #1-01 chose a poor place to hang around; he was captured at the Volk Field National Guard Base in Juneau County on May 28.

-On May 28, 2014, male 1-01 was removed from the population of the new Eastern flock because of his repeated and uncorrectable behaviors that caused a hazard to him and to aircraft using the Volk Field National Guard Base.
+On May 28, 2014, male 1-01 was removed from the population of the new Eastern Migratory Flock because of his repeated and uncorrectable behaviors, which caused hazards to him and also to aircraft using the Volk Field National Guard Base.
 He will live the rest of his life in safe captivity at Zoo New England in Boston, Massachusetts.

 Banding Code: a single red band.
 PTT